root-foundation/root/README.md

 On RootNet, activity is not divided.
 There is no distinction between social and financial.

-RootNet is based on a simple primitive — *the token* — that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
+RootNet is based on a single primitive — *the token* — that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
 Each user on RootNet is assigned a *personal token*.

 The token represents its holder's potential to create value.
 Users can hold *equity* in tokens.
 Users *value* a token by transacting on its shares.
 And importantly, a token's value is *grounded in reality*: in its holder's equities in other tokens, companies, or their own revenue.
 By enabling users to transact seamlessly on tokens, RootNet enables users to allocate resources to what (individuals, collectives, or expressions) they value, *immediately*.

 The network itself is assigned a *network token*: the NetworkToken (as [discussed earlier](#networktoken)).
 The individual and the collective are *intertwined*: users have stakes in the NetworkToken; the NetworkToken has stakes in all users. **Therefore, when *any* user creates value for the collective, *all* users gain.**

 In addition to [Universal Basic Equity](#ube), other products and services will emerge *upon* the RootNet.
 And users will increasingly be able to influence all functions and policies of the network through _voting_.
 Voting will be continuous: users can shift their vote as soon as they change their minds.
 Users can _transfer_ their vote for someone else to cast for an _individual_ decision, a _type_ of decision, or all decisions.
-Such *representational* voting will be necessary to enable higher rate of decision-making.
+Such *representational* voting will be necessary to enable higher rate of decision-making, while still keeping users in charge.

 ## True value